 The Hill Stations are small towns built by the British during the colonial period as summer resorts, when the heat in the city would become unbearable.
 The hill stations are built in the mountains, with the most popular one being Ooty.

-In Ooty you will find a pure oasis of relaxation.
+There are so many places to see in Ooty, this oasis of relaxation hidden up in the mountains.
 Imagine walking down the street towards the lake, feeling the aroma of the eucalyptus teas in the air and admiring the green lush scenery.
 Ooty is famous also for the beautiful Rose garden which is home to over 2,000 species of roses.
 At a height of 2,240 meters above the sea level, in the mountains, Ooty is also known as the “Queen of the Hills”, due to the privileged location and the numerous species of flowers that decorate the town.
 In fact, every year, there is a flower show, a rare plants exhibition and a tea festival.

 If you are searching for a less touristy hill station, go to Javadi Hills.
 This town is mostly inhabited by the Malayali tribe, who live peacefully growing fruits like coconuts, mango, guava, jackfruit or plantains.
 In the past, the area was abundant with sandalwood trees as well but unfortunately today there is non-existent due to the illegal timber exploitation.

 The biggest touristic attraction in Rameswaram is the impressive Ramanathaswamy Temple, a Hindu architectural gem and pilgrimage site with beautiful sculpted pillars, two immense 53 meters tall towers to the east and west sides, and the longest corridors in the world.
 The temple is dedicated to Lord Shiva and it took a few centuries to be fully completed.
 The religious pilgrims who come to Rameswaram bathe in one of the sixty-four bodies of water which are considered sacred, and a form of penance.